 Vanguard is authorised and regulated by the Financial Conduct Authority and currently holds investments for over 20 million users worldwide.
-What makes Vanguard stand out from the competition is that it is owned by investor funds, and therefore is totally committed to positive outcomes for its investors, offering low cost index tracking funds which are some of the cheapest to invest available.
+What makes Vanguard stand out from the competition is that it is owned by investor funds and therefore is totally committed to positive outcomes for its investors, offering low-cost index-tracking funds that are some of the cheapest to invest in.

-In this Vanguard review we look at the service provided by Vanguard and how it competes in a crowded market for your business.
+In this Vanguard review, I look at the service provided by Vanguard and how it competes in a crowded market for your business.

 Vanguard Investor Product Range Overview